 Derwent Valley Railway

 Derwent Valley Railway has a collection of locomotives and rolling stock.
 It is currently working towards operating services between New Norfolk and Mt Field National Park.
-The yard and workshop facilities at New Norfolk are open for tours on Wednesdays and Saturdays.
+The yard and workshop facilities at New Norfolk are open for guided tours on Wednesdays and Saturdays.
 New Norfolk is approximately 30 km north-west of Hobart.

 Don River Railway